-Learners need to know explicitly what behaviour is expected in different circumstances.
+Learners need to know explicitly what behaviour is expected in different circumstances - see examples of transition routines "This is how we do it here" in Appendix 5 which are practised and taught to children.

 The consequences for appropriate and inappropriate behaviour choices to be agreed and known to all involved.